 The Grade Five teachers for 2019 are Drew Murphy, Linda Perkins, Clare Kearney and Victoria Peterson.

-In Reading, students will explore fiction texts, interpreting their features, and building their knowledge and skills of inferring the author’s intent.
+In Reading, students will explore non-fiction texts, interpreting their features, including tables of content, glossaries, chapters, headings and subheadings.
 They will learn how to use banks of known words, syllabification, spelling patterns, word origins, base words, prefixes and suffixes, to spell and understand new words.
 The comprehension strategies will be a focus and students will learn to apply appropriate text processing strategies, including monitoring meaning, skimming and scanning.

 In Writing, students will continue to use their own Writer’s Notebook to build their crafting skills.
 They will use mentor texts to study how authors structure their writing, including non-fiction texts.
-Students will focus on writing Narrative, developing appropriate structure and detail in their writing to better engage their audience.
-Students will also develop their persuasive and informative writing through our Better World Integrated unit.
+Students will learn about historical fiction and write from the perspective of others creating some historical fiction pieces.
+This will link strongly with our History Unit focusing on life in the 1800’s on the goldfields.

 Opportunities to develop Speaking and Listening skills will be integrated throughout all our units of work.
 Skills that will be developed through Guided Reading Groups, small and large group discussions and writing about reading in their reading journal are:

 In Maths, the proficiencies of Understanding, Fluency, Problem Solving and Reasoning underpin all we do.
-The topics students will work on are Multiplication, Division, Measurement, as well as Chance and Probability.
+The topics students will work on are Multiplication, Division, Angles and Fractions and Decimals.
 Students will participate in activities that will help them to

 The Albert Park Way and Learning Dispositions